Translate this page

 • Breast fullness or tenderness can last for 1 to 2 weeks.
 Do not squeeze or massage your breasts.

-• A home pregnancy test will sometimes remain positive up to 1 month after a medical abortion.
+• A home pregnancy test will sometimes remain positive a month after a medical abortion.

 Call us on 1300 888 022 if you are concerned about continuing pregnancy symptoms.